 Hero cards are stored inside of Ultra Pro “Mini Snap” card holders for extra effect.
 It adds a cool little weight to slamming the card down on either side when you’re flipping between alter-ego and hero form.

 The tokens and the hero board are from Buy the Same Token, which is highlighted below.

-Encounter cards can be stored in the “Artist’s Case” from Hobby Lobby, which will run you $24.99 on sale (it’s almost always on sale).
+Encounter cards can be stored in the “Artist’s Case” from Hobby Lobby [try this link for the newer model if the other one isn’t working], which will run you $24.99 on sale (it’s almost always on sale).
 You can also look for coupons, which work online.